A Babesia infection 3 weeks after treatment for Lyme disease.

 The Case: Delayed Babesia After Lyme Treatment

 A 67-year-old woman from Wisconsin had extensive tick exposure as an avid gardener who spent considerable time outdoors.
-She did not see a tick, but she did see a rash consistent with erythema migrans.
+She did not see a tick, but she did develop a rash consistent with erythema migrans.

 Diagnosing Delayed Babesia